bhasin-lab/SurvivalGenie/README.md

 The analytical options and comprehensive collection of cancer datasets makes Survival Genie a unique resource to correlate gene sets, pathways, cellular enrichment and single cell signatures to clinical outcome to assist in developing next generation prognostic and therapeutic biomarkers.

 ## Availability
-Survival Genie is implemented in R Shiny and is available online at https://bbisr.shinyapps.winship.emory.edu/SurvivalGenie/
+Survival Genie is implemented in R shiny and is available online at https://bbisr.shinyapps.winship.emory.edu/SurvivalGenie/ and https://bhasinlab.bmi.emory.edu/SurvivalGenie

 ##